 Since its establishment, the Yahoo Japan Group has undertaken a variety of measures to contribute to the sound development of the Internet and has taken steps to protect minors from potentially harmful information, such as the operation of Yahoo!
 Kids and the introduction of Yahoo!
 Safety Net.
 In April 2009, the government enforced the Act on Development of an Environment that Provides Safe and Secure Internet Use for Young People.
-Based on the content of the act and the nature of the Yahoo Japan Group's business, the effect on the group's business should be minor.
+Judging from the provisions of that law, we currently expect that it will have only a minor impact upon our business.
 Nevertheless, the law raises many issues, such as restrictions on freedom of expression or inhibition of filtering development, which could impinge upon the development of the Internet industry in Japan and, consequently, affect our performance.